TheHolm/cisco-lns-promethius-exported/README.md

 To get usage, submit a GET request to /?target=yourlns.example.com

+## Release history

+* 1.0 - Initial release
+* 1.1 - Collection of sessions up-time was added.
+* 1.2 - Switched to use multiprocessing instead of threading to improve scalability

 ## Q/A

 1. Q: Why SNMP walk not SNMP Bulk.
    A: For some reason SNMP Bulk does not return sane results, I have no idea what causing it.
 Walking is working just fine for me.

+1. Q: After release 1.2 exporter does not work properly because python multiprocessing is not properly supported on my platform
+   A: You can always switch to old "threading" behaviour.
+Just comment/uncomment some lines as described in line 91 of "per-user-usage.py"

 ## To Do